Here’s a lot more random things that I participate in and enjoy, ranging from the semi-serious to the definitely-not-serious.

 Crosswords

-In 2022, I finally subscribed to NYT Games and began doing the crossword daily.
-At this point, I can solve them without needing any hints, but still working on bringing down my averages to competition level :P
+In 2022, I finally subscribed to NYT Games and began doing the crossword daily and have since solved far too many crosswords for my own good.
+Slowly working on bringing down my averages to competition level, and maybe one April I’ll take the train down to ACPT.

 Biking